Updated July 24, 2021

 Your little one may not want to wear his or her costume.
 Just remember in a few years they will totally be into Halloween and all the festivities.

-8. Use a lightweight stroller if you go trick or treating.
+8. Use a lightweight stroller if you take your baby trick or treating.

 Don’t do it.
 Make baby’s first Halloween as stress-free as possible for yourselves.